GraphBLAS/SuiteSparseSessions/Session9/README.md

 > "GrB reduced to scalar is an outlier.
 It uses a C scalar, which is evil for one... you can apply an accumulator, but you cannot pass a mask."
 [01:00:41]

 **Different from Standard Accumulator:**
-> "There's no bypass the accumulator operator, because there's a C scalar which is always present.
+> "There's no bypassing the accumulator operator, because there's a C scalar which is always present.
 When you have an accumulator and there's no entry present, it behaves different.
 This is different.
 It's always present."
 [01:02:25]

 **Implementation Choice:**
 Rather than reusing the general accumulator-mask machinery, Tim hard-coded a special path using function pointers.